 HR can arrange for a referral to Occupational Health if appropriate and helpful, or where this is necessary to implement any work-place adjustments suggested by your GP or healthcare professional.

-Normal sick leave procedures will apply in all instances as described in the staff handbook.
+Normal sick leave procedures will apply in all instances (https://hr.admin.ox.ac.uk/section-4-academic-related-staff-handbook).